zouyaoji/vue-cesium/website/docs/en-US/vc-viewer.md

 ## VcViewer

-`vc-viewer`, The basic component used to build the `Cesium` application is essentially a DOM node initialized by `Cesium.Viewer`, which is used to mount other DOM nodes or components. **Note:** Other components of `vue-cesium` or custom components composed of them need to be placed under this component to load normally.
+The basic component used to build the `Cesium` application is essentially a DOM node initialized by `Cesium.Viewer`, which is used to mount other DOM nodes or components.

+**Note:** Other components of `vue-cesium` or custom components composed of them need to be placed under this component to load normally.
 After the initialization is complete, you can obtain the returned `Cesium` and `Viewer` instances in the `ready` event for Cesium API development, or use `ref` to obtain the component's `createPromise` object to get the Viewer instance.

 ### Basic usage